-2.1.1 No individual, private or public agency will be permitted access to any individual's personnel file absent the express written consent of that individual with the exception of: University administration responsible for direct supervision of the employee, state or federal agencies when the agency has jurisdiction, the information can be otherwise obtained with a subpoena, and University administration is satisfied with the rationale for the request.
-The university considers such information "private / confidential", with access on a needs to know basis only.
+2.1.1 No individual, private, or public agency will be permitted access to any individual's personnel file absent the express written consent of that individual with the exception of: University administration responsible for direct supervision of the employee or state or federal agencies when the agency has jurisdiction, the information can be otherwise obtained with a subpoena, and University administration is satisfied with the rationale for the request.
+The University considers such information "private / confidential," with access on a needs to know basis only.

 2.1.2 Employees are entitled to inspect and obtain a copy of their personnel files except for documents which they have previously waived a right to access or any other record exempt by WV Code unless there is clear evidence to overcome such waiver.